kishorebiit/My-Todo-app/readMe.txt

 Please find the databse Inside Databse Folder

-Step1 : Run this in web directoty
+Step1 : Run this in web directory

-Step2 : After that go to
+Step2 : After that go to ToDo/config/db.php

-ToDo/config/db.php setup the database and username and password
+setup the database and username and password

 Step3: After that run this on url